 ALTER TABLE Medicare ADD Provider_ID INT PRIMARY KEY ;

-As we see in the above diagram, we had used ALTER command to add the primary constraint in the table by the field name as Provider_ID.
-Just suppose, you want to add the Provider_ID column in the table but at the beginning/ starting part of the table then tries to use the first|after clause by column_name in the ALTER command.
+As we see in the above diagram, we used the ALTER command to add the primary constraint in the table by the field name, Provider_ID.
+Just suppose you want to add the Provider_ID column in the table, but at the beginning/ starting part of the table, then try to use the first|after clause by column_name in the ALTER command.

 ALTER TABLE TABLE_NAME set column_name constraint [first|after column_name];